-1) Project Name: Imperial Regional Center Infrastructure Improvements
+Project Name: Imperial Regional Center Infrastructure Improvements

 EDA Funding: \$2,500,000

+Total Project Cost: \$ 8,000,000

+Jobs created: 200

-Project Description: The proposed project consists of extending the existing infrastructure sewer and water lines will run from Pitzer and Correll roads, across Hwy 111 where the Imperial
+Project Description: The proposed project consists of extending the existing infrastructure (water and sewer lines) to accommodate the development of the future Imperial Center.
+The sewer and water lines will run from Pitzer and Correll roads, across Hwy 111 where the Imperial Center will be located.